-But the question is, how does that happen?
+But the question is, how does it happen?
 What does it take for a sinner to be born again, justified, adopted, redeemed, converted, and so on?
 Can a preacher make it happen?
 A Sunday School teacher?
 A parent?
 Can the sinner himself make it happen?
-No. The answer is that it is something that God alone can do.
-God must be the subject of those activities.
+No. According to the Bible, it is something that God alone can do.
+God must be the subject of these activities.